np-armstrong/7CS077-Dissertation/README.md

 # ai-code-security
-This research project looks at the seurity issues found while using AI pair programmers.
+This research project submitted to the IEEE Silicon Valley Cybersecurity Conference 2025 looks at the security issues found while using AI pair programmers.

 Original versions of Copilot produced 40% vulnerable code.
 This project aims to explore recent updates to mitigate such risks while also assessing its safe use in the context of web development.